Dr. Michael Hardiman Ph.D

-NOW TAKING BOOKINGS FOR AUTUMN 2019
+NOW TAKING BOOKINGS FOR Autumn 2020 Dates to be confirmed.

 “The Unexamined Life is not worth Living”.